rngala/gulp-tinify-img/README.md

 # gulp-tinify-img
-A gulp plugin dependencies tinify to compressed your jpeg or png
+A gulp plug-in dependency that tinify to compress your jpeg or png

 # Install
 Install with npm